grafana/postman-to-k6/README.md

   - `pm.response.headers`
 - The Hawk authentication method.
 - Deprecated `xmlToJson` method.
 - Request IDs are changed.
-Postman doesn't provide them in the export so we have to generate new ones.
+Postman doesn't provide them in the export, so we have to generate new ones.

 ## Other similar tools